Information Literacy Framework for Philadelphia University:

 bullet

-Know what Interlibrary Loan (ILL) is, where the online ILL form is located, what information is necessary to complete an ILL request
+Know what Interlibrary Loan (ILL) is and what information is necessary to complete an ILL request

 Effectively use the Internet for research: Guided research of the internet